 These mandrels are made to thread directly on the head stock spindle as shown on the right.
 You do not use a draw bar with these mandrels.
 There are flats on 2 sides of the neck for a wrench to hold the mandrel if the wood blank is hard to remove.
 This style mandrel is available in 3 sizes:

-- 1” x 8 tpi = all Jet, Rikon and most midi lathes and more
+1” x 8 tpi = all Jet, Rikon and most midi and mini lathes

-The SS-157 is made for the Shopsmith lathes.
-The stud is 3/8″ x 16tpi and has a flute in the threads to make it self-tapping.
-It has a 5/8” opening for the headstock spindle and comes with the allen wrench for the set screw which is set at the proper 3 degree angle.
-This mandrel can be used for many projects such as ice cream scoop handles, shaving brushes, light pulls and some pizza cutters.
+This mandrel is for the ShopSmith lathes.
+It has a tapping flute in the threads to make it self-tapping and has a 5/8” opening for the headstock spindle and a set screw with the proper 3 degree angle.